Home » Recipes » Main Dish » Sliders

 Ingredients Needed

 Slice Hawaiian rolls in half, but keep them all attached.
-Line a 9×13″ baking dish with foil and preheat oven to 350°F. Lightly toasting bottom half of rolls is optional while the meat is cooking.
+Line a 9×13″ baking dish or cookie sheet with foil and preheat oven to 350°F. Lightly toasting bottom half of rolls is optional while the meat is cooking.

 Fry bacon, then set bacon aside on a plate lined with paper towels to drain.
 Cook ground beef in bacon drippings.
 Once beef is cooked through drain.